Archangels of Protection

 Home blessingUse prayer as orientation and care for placeDo not turn the home into a superstition checklist

-"Protection prayer should never become fear marketing, a guarantee of safety, or a reason to ignore ordinary risk, medical care, law, or trusted counsel."
+"Protection prayer must never become fear marketing, a guarantee of safety, or a reason to ignore ordinary risk, medical care, law, or trusted counsel."

 KnowTheAngels editorial principle